-1. Derivatives eligible for hedge accountings

-a) Fair value hedge
+- 1. Derivatives eligible for hedge accountings - a) Fair value hedge b) Cash flow hedge

 Changes in the fair value of derivatives that are designated and qualified as fair value hedges are recognized in the income statement together with any changes in the fair value of the hedged asset or liability that are attributable to the hedged risk.